leerikss/baby-monitor/README.md

 ## TODO
 - A better solution for streaming the phone microphone audio to the RPI speaker.
 Maybe integrate WebRTC two-way (UV4L?) instead of a dedicated WebSocket Audio Proxy
 - Improve security.
-Currently the Janus stream, as well as the WebSocket connection, are protected by a statically stored password.
+Currently the Janus stream, as well as the WebSocket connection, are authenticated by a statically stored password.
 Possibly integrate OAUTH.
-- Dockerize the server part and the RPI services
+- Dockerize the different modules
-- The server part is not scalable currently, and would not perform well with multiple clients
-- The UI is vanilla HTML, JS and CSS, maybe integrate ReactJS and/or other fancy frameworks
+- The UI is vanilla HTML, JS and CSS, maybe integrate ReactJS and/or some other fancy framework(s)